Board & Secretariat

 Mike has 43 years’ experience in parks management and conservation and started his career in Kosciusko National Park in 1976.
 He spent 23 years in the NSW Parks and Wildlife service in various roles.

-Manager, Volunteer Programs Unit
+Manager, Volunteer and Visitor Programs Unit

-Co-ordinator, Volunteer Partnerships & Strategy
+A/Co-ordinator, Volunteer Partnerships & Strategy

 Admin Officer, Friends of Parks